Interpolation by Different Types of Quantum Channels Using Conic Programs: Preliminary Concepts and Results

 Let $ \mathbb{M}_n$ be the set of all complex matrices and $ \mathbf{H}_n$ be the set of all Hermitian matrices in $ \mathbb{M}_n$.
 A matrix $A\in \mathbb{M}_n$ is said to be positive if $ A \in \mathbf{H}_n$ and all of its eigenvalues are nonnegative.
 A linear map $ \Phi : \mathbb{M}_n \rightarrow \mathbb{M}_m$ is positive if it maps positive matrices to positive matrices.
 Let, $\mathbb{M}_k(\mathbb{M}_m)$ be the space of all $k\times k$ block matrices $[[A_{ij}]]$ where $A_{ij} \in \mathbb{M}_m$.
 A linear map $ \Phi : \mathbb{M}_n \rightarrow \mathbb{M}_m$ is completely positive if for each k, the map $ I \otimes \Phi :\mathbb{M}_k(\mathbb{M}_n) \rightarrow \mathbb{M}_k(\mathbb{M}_m)$ defined by $ (I_k \otimes \Phi)(A_{ij})=[\Phi(A_{ij})] $ is positive.\\

-In the Introduction, we said interpolation problem as a version of operator theory.
-Now we want to see for a given set of input states $\{A_1,A_2,\dots,A_n\}$ and output states $\{B_1,B_2,\dots,B_n\}$, does there exists a condition for which existence of a completely positive trace-preserving maps $ \Phi : \mathbb{M}_n \rightarrow \mathbb{M}_m$ such that $\Phi(A_i)=B_i$ for $i=1,2,\dots,n$?
-In particular, for $i=1$, that is for single matrix A and B, can we find a condition for the existence of completely positive trace-preserving maps such that $ \Phi(A)=B$?
-The following results by Li and Poon show that condition for the existence of a completely positive trace-preserving maps for Hermitian matrices.\\
+In the Introduction, we said the interpolation problem is a version of operator theory.
+Now we want to see for a given set of input states $\{A_1,A_2,\dots,A_n\}$ and output states $\{B_1,B_2,\dots,B_n\}$, if there exists a condition for the existence of a completely positive trace-preserving map $ \Phi: \mathbb{M}_n \rightarrow \mathbb{M}_m$ such that $\Phi(A_i)=B_i$ for $i=1,2,\dots,n$.
+In particular, for $i=1$, that is for single matrices A and B, can we find a condition for the existence of completely positive trace-preserving maps such that $ \Phi(A)=B$?
+The following results by Li and Poon show that condition for the existence of a completely positive trace-preserving map for Hermitian matrices.\\